 - be aimed at the objectives in Section 1.3

+- have at least \$250,000 in eligible expenditure

 - include one or more of the following eligible activities:

-- development/installation of research equipment required for the synthesis, repurposing and transformation of existing research data infrastructure

-- employment of personnel and/or
+- employment of personnel

 - other direct research costs.

 We may also approve other activities.

 4.2.
 Eligible locations